astyle-format/vscode-format/README.md

 * `astyleFormat.show-message`: Show message when formatting.
 By default is __true__
 * `astyleFormat.astylerc`: Where is file __.astylerc__.
 By default is __null__ (it means that file __.astylerc__ exist in your __HOME__ folder)
+* `astyleFormat.messageTimeout`: Delay for hide message about formatting

 ## Known Issues